vishakhaac/Article-detection-by-sonar-radiation-/README.md

 # Article-detection-by-sonar-radiation-

-Overview
+# Goal

-This repository contains the Sonar Dataset, which is commonly used for binary classification tasks.
-The dataset includes sonar signals reflected off metal cylinders and rocks, making it ideal for machine learning applications in object recognition and signal processing.
+This project implements a binary classification model using Logistic Regression to distinguish between rocks and mines based on sonar readings.
+The model is trained on the "Sonar Dataset," which contains frequency-based sonar signals reflected from objects in the water.

 Dataset Information